aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-projects/utility-features/_index.md

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-Projects-ReadGroupDefinitionData-read-group-information-data.java" >}}

 ## **Reading Table Data from a Project File**
-Aspose.Tasks API supports reading Table data from Microsoft Project data files.
+Aspose.Tasks for Java API supports reading Table data from Microsoft Project data files.
 The Project.Tables implements the ICollection interface to provide access to the Table data of MPP file.
 The feature is supported for all versions of Microsoft Project data files i.e. MPP 2003, 2007, 2010 and 2013.

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-Projects-ReadTableDataFromFile-read-table-data-from-file.java" >}}

 ## **Extracting Embedded Objects from Task or Resource View**
 Microsoft Project data files (MPP/XML) may contain embedded objects such as documents, excel sheets, PDF, images, etc. in Task or Resource views.
-Aspose.Tasks API provides the capability to extract these from a project's Task or Resource view as shown in this topic.
+Aspose.Tasks for Java API provides the capability to extract these from a project's Task or Resource view as shown in this topic.

 Embedded objects (those which were created from the file by selecting a file path) are packed into OLE Package inside MPP file.
 To extract the original file you can use Content and FullPath properties of an instance of the OleObject class.